shervinea/cheatsheet-translation/id/cheatsheet-deep-learning.md

 **21. Convolutional layer requirement ― By noting W the input volume size, F the size of the convolutional layer neurons, P the amount of zero padding, then the number of neurons N that fit in a given volume is such that:**

-&#10230;Ketentuan layer convolutional - Dengan mendefinisikan W sebagai ukuran volume (dimensi) dari masukan, F sebagai jumlah neuron (yang diinginkan) pada layer convolutional, P sebagai jumlah zero padding (penambahan nilai zero pada masukan), maka jumlah neuron N yang sesuai dengan ukuran dimensi masukan adalah:
+&#10230;Ketentuan layer konvolusi - Dengan mendefinisikan W sebagai masukan dari ukuran volume (dimensi), F sebagai besaran neuron dari layer konvolusi, P sebagai jumlah *zero padding*, maka jumlah neuron N yang sesuai dengan ukuran dimensi masukan adalah:

 <br>